sorokinmax/ipa-manager/README.md

 # IPA-Manager

 ### Description
-IPA Manager was created to simplify the transfer and installation of mobile client builds for iOS.
+Web-tool for simplify the handing over IPA applications to testers and installation of builds for iOS.

 ### How it works
 IPA Manager monitors the "\\share\ipas" directory to see if files with the ".ipa " extension appear in it.
 When such a file appears, it copies it to itself, parses the Info.plist of the application, and adds the collected information to its database and forms a plist for subsequent installation of the IPA.
 Then deletes the source file from the \\share\ipas directory.